This is a basic example in order to get started with Advanced Analytics Integration in Qlik Sense using PYTHON.

 SSEPlugin=<EngineName>,localhost:<port> on a new line in your Settings.ini file located at C:\Users\[user]\Qlik\Sense.
 For example: SSEPlugin=SSEPython,localhost:50052

 - Create a Qlik Sense app with basic data.
-In my case, I have used Inline Load of 2 strings (Refer to the attached QVF).
+In the app attached to this article Inline Load of 2 strings was used.

-- Now create a new KPI object in a Sheet.
+- Note: See example app attached.
+Create a new KPI object in a Sheet.
 Under Measures, add - SSEPython.ScriptAggrStr('", ".join(args)' , HelloWorldData)

-- You will need to write a Plugin using Python so that you can communicate between Sense & Python engine using gRPC.
-I have used the open-source plugin provided by Qlik in order to test this functionality.
-Please note that these plugins are open-source and support will not be provided for it by Qlik Support (refer to the T&C in https://github.com/qlik-oss/server-side-extension/blob/master/docs/writing_a_plugin.md)
+- A Plugin using Python needs to be written so that you can communicate between Sense & Python engine using gRPC.
+See attached the example written using the open-source plugin provided by Qlik in order to test this functionality.
+Please note that these plugins are open-source and support will not be provided for it by Qlik Support (refer to the T&C in https://github.com/qlik-oss/server-side-extension/blob/master/docs/writing_a_plugin.md).
+See also How is custom code supported by Qlik Technical Support?

 - You will be presented with this screen -